tillitis/tillitis-key1/hw/application_fpga/README.md

 A simple universal asynchronous receiver/transmitter (UART) used for communication with the client through the USB controller.

-The UART default speed is 62500 bps, but can be adjusted by the application.
-(Note that the host must set the same bitrate too.)

-The UART contain a 512 but Rx-FIFO with status (data available).
+The UART contain a 512-byte Rx-FIFO with status (data available).

 The UART is available to use by firmware and applications.